 If you have venous ulcers, they’re likely caused by vein valves that aren’t working properly.
-The vein and vascular experts at Hamilton Vascular in Webster, Sugar Land, Round Rock, and San Antonio, Texas, work to find the underlying cause of your venous ulcers so they can prevent recurrence.
+The vein and vascular experts at Hamilton Vascular in Webster, Sugar Land, Round Rock, Katy, and San Antonio, Texas, work to find the underlying cause of your venous ulcers so they can prevent recurrence.
 They use a variety of noninvasive and minimally invasive solutions to help you recapture healthy leg function and appearance.
 Call the location nearest you or book an appointment online today.

 Venous ulcers are chronic wounds that don't heal normally.
 Typically, venous ulcers develop in the lower leg, often above your ankle.